 If you have a beard, this is the absolute minimum you need if you don’t want people to think you’re a lazy bum with a scraggly beard.
 For a more robust solution, you can even go so far as to put together a really nice beard grooming kit for yourself.

-Considering you’ll probably be using your trimmer at least once a week, they’re actually a pretty good deal and you can find them for between $20 and $100 (click the link to see the best prices on Amazon), depending on the kind of quality and features you are looking for.
+Considering you’ll probably be using your trimmer at least once a week, they’re actually a pretty good deal and you can find them for between $20 and $100, depending on the kind of quality and features you are looking for.
 Head over to our comprehensive guide to picking the best one for you.

 Find the right style for your beard